Allison's Gift, by The MATE Bystander Program

 The MATE Bystander program has seen a synergy with The Allison Baden-Clay Foundation and the potential to create something truly impactful and empowering.
 Through this partnership, both The Allison Baden-Clay Foundation and the MATE Bystander Program hope to prevent family and domestic violence by providing people with the knowledge needed to intervene effectively and safely.

-A new program has been developed which intertwines Allison’s story, and is available within business and corporate environments.
+The Allison’s Gift Program has been developed which intertwines Allison’s story, and is available within business and corporate environments.
 This sector has been chosen due to Allison’s connection to this area, where she spent most of her professional life.
 It has also been chosen to allow the message of prevention and education of domestic and family violence to be spread to all corners of our community.

 The program is still in development stage with the MATE Bystander team working closely with The Allison Baden-Clay Foundation to reflect Allison’s story and help others in similar situations.